josemcm85/josemcm85/README.md

 </br>Software Enginner at <a href="https://www.experian.com/">Experian</a>
 </em></p>
 <p>
-Software Engineer professional with strong communication and relationship-building skills.
-I look for a career opportunity where I can thrive, aligning my personal purpose and professional growth by actively applying my formal business education, capabilities, and experience to guarantee a strong contribution to meet the organization’s goals.
+I am a Software Engineer professional that love to learn new things and try to make sense of it.
 </p>